Share with others! EyeMelanoma.org quickly gets you to the info & resources you need.

 Also: "Managing Activities of Daily Living with Low Vision" (Cori Layton, occupational therapist; 2020 Ocular Melanoma Support Alliance meeting; 55 minutes)

 Visual hallucinations can be a POSSIBLE response to vision loss after ocular melanoma treatment.
-This section is provided so that you know you are not alone if it occurs.
+This section is provided so that you know what is happening if it occurs.
 Always report any changes in vision to your doctors.

 CBS could occur due to radiation treatment of an eye tumor or after removal of an eye.